 5 Asset Protection Strategies to Build a Moat Around Your Wealth

 Top of mind to many entrepreneurs we work with is preserving their lifestyle and protecting their assets.
-I cover this in my book, Liquidity & You, and find the topic comes up frequently when entrepreneurs are contemplating or going through a liquidity event, partly because of the representations and warranties they must make in conjunction with the transaction.
+I cover this in my book, Liquidity & You: A Guide for Tech & Business Entrepreneurs Approaching an Exit, and find the topic comes up frequently when entrepreneurs are contemplating or going through a liquidity event, partly because of the representations and warranties they must make in conjunction with the transaction.
 And by way of press, word of mouth, etc., they can be singled out by so not so well-intentioned folks.

 Warren Buffet discusses the importance of a “moat” when investing, and my friends at AES Nation discuss in depth how to build a moat to protect you from that which could jeopardize your lifestyle.